yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 search automaton, initialized with all profanities from the UBEE database (very rude automaton indeed).
 If the profanity was detected as a substring, we also generated a new password from non-insulting alphabet.

-From 16777216 passwords in total, 32105 contained at least one profanity in it, in particular in happened 0.19% cases.
+From 16777216 passwords in total, 32105 contained at least one profanity in it, in particular it happened in 0.19% cases.
 Thus in 1000 generated password there are almost 2 containing a profanity.
 It is more than I intuitively expected.

 Table of profanity occurrences with respect to length: